NDE trains agri-business owners on sustainable growth in Ekiti

 He advised the participants to be dedicated to the training in a bid to improve their businesses and eliminate the chances of failure so as to be able to boost the nation’s economy.

-She expressed regret that people often divert loans offered them by the NDE , thereby making repayment difficult, adding that the training became necessary for the beneficiaries to know how to grow and sustain their agri-business.
+She expressed regret that people often divert loans offered to them by the NDE, thereby making repayment difficult, adding that the training became necessary for the beneficiaries to know how to grow and sustain their agri-business.